SwiftCode123/SwiftCode123/README.md

 ## 🚀 About Me
 - 🔐 Interested in Cybersecurity, SOC Analysis, Security Engineering, and Network Engineering
 - 🛡️ Currently building my cybersecurity knowledge through hands-on labs and continuous learning
-- 🌱 Working toward becoming a SOC Analyst in the future
+- 🌱 Working toward a career in cybersecurity (SOC, Security Engineering, and more)
 - ⚡ Always learning something new every day

 ## 🧠 Skills & Technologies